joshua-hull/Reddit-Image-Scraper/README.md

 created from Reddit_Image_Scrpaer.
 Running Prune.sh with a positive number will delete any directory with less than that number of photos.
 Running it with a -1 will list all the directorys and the number of photos in them.

+You can find more information on installing Perl on your computer system at [Perl.org](http://www.perl.org/get.html "Perl.org")

+You can find information on using Perl at [Perl.org](http://www.perl.org/get.html "Perl.org")